GHAZAL-9314553/Programming2/README.md

  Assignment 1.2 The purpose of this assignment is to create a simple model of the photosynthesis process through the implementation of various classes and their interactions.

  Assignment 1.3 The purpose of this assignment is to build a relatively complex system that involves multiple classes working together to process and analyze temperature anomaly data.

+ Assignment 1.3 The purpose of this assignment is to explore and practice concepts related to generators, list comprehensions, and code refactoring.
+The exercises focus on improving code readability, maintainability, and adherence to best practices.

 Built With: - Python 3.11.4